Codecademy/docs/content/javascript/concepts/errors/errors.md

   - "introduction-to-javascript"
   - "paths/create-a-back-end-app-with-javascript"
 ---

 When JavaScript throws an error it throws an error object that consists of a `name` and a `message` property.
-The `name` is the general type of the error, and the `message` is a human readable description of the specific error that happened.
+The `name` is the general type of the error, and the `message` is a human-readable description of the specific error that happened.

 Thrown errors are caught by the next outer `catch` block of a `try...catch...finally` statement.
 They can also be thrown intentionally by the `throw` statement.